Get a jump start now by creating an account with our simple online tool.

 Funding is also available for summer internships and fellowships, which are a valuable part of the Harris experience.

-Most international students at Harris depend on scholarships from external organizations and government agencies (third party funding) for full coverage of the tuition costs and other fees.
+Most international students at Harris depend on scholarships from external organizations and government agencies (third party funding) for coverage of the tuition costs and other fees.
 Securing such funding require candidates to begin the application procedure well in advance of enrollment.
 In order to be approved for a student visa, students need to demonstrate availability of funds.
 Therefore, it is important to research these resources early.
 The Information Resource Center or Educational Advancement Center of your local American Embassy provide useful information through publications, electronic databases and workshops

 Federal assistance is available to US students and permanent residents through loans (including Alternative or Private loans) and work-study.
 Alternative (Private) Loans are available for both domestic and international students from most countries.